pubpub/pubpub/workers/tasks/import/bulk/README.md

 npm run tools bulkimport -- --actor user-slug --receipt /path/to/receipt --discard
 ```

+By default, all of these commands will interface with the development (`duqduq`) instance.
+When you're ready to write things to prod, prepend all of these commands with `PUBPUB_PRODUCTION=true`.

 # Writing directives

 There is a kitchen sink of directive options available, but a conceptual overview of important ones might be useful before we list them all.